 Once you complete the ID verification, it is time to connect with the licensed notary public.
 The complete process is conducted in a secure environment, with the signer and the notary public meeting online via secure audio-video conferencing.
 The session is being recorded for security and legal reasons.

 During the live audio-video conference, the Notary Public will verify the signer’s identity.
-He/She will also go through the document that needs notarization.
+He/She will also go through the document that needs to be notarized.
 The Notary Public ensures that the signer understands the document before proceeding with the notarization.

 Then the Notary Public will move to sign the document.
 The document is officially signed using a digital signature and is sealed by the notary.